MakeSchool-Tutorials/ecommerce-tutorial/P11-Connect-AddToCart-Button-With-Cart/content.md

 }))
 ```

-Now refresh your browser and try adding some items to your shopping cart by clicking on any of the ‘Add to Cart’ buttons.
+Now refresh your browser and try adding some items to your shopping cart by clicking on any of the 'Add to Cart' buttons.

 ![Button connected with cart](assets/03_connect-addtocart_cart-connected.png "button connected with cart")

-Woo hoo!! 🎉🎊 Our cart is finally connected with the “Add to Cart” button!!
+Woo hoo!! 🎉🎊 Our cart is finally connected with the "Add to Cart" button!!

 # Update progress on Github
 > [action]